omarbin/Digital-electronics-2/README.md

 The main purpose of the project is program security software for door lock system based on Arduino.

-System counts with 4 possible passwords made for 4 digits which allow the user open the door.
+System counts with 4 possible passwords made of 4 digits which allows the user to open the door.

 Initially, the system's door will stay closed.
 The user will have to enter her/his personal password in order to open it (as it has been said, there are only 4 possible combinations).
-If the user enters **correct password**, the door will open and the user can access to the hall.
-If on the contrary, the user enters **wrong password**, he/she will have another 2 opportunities (in total 3) to unlock the door.
-Just in case the user introduces wrong password 3 times in a row, the system will be locked and the access will be forbidden.
+If the user enters **correct password**, the door will open and the user can get access to the hall.
+If on the contrary, the user enters **wrong password**, he/she will have 2 more opportunities (in total 3) to unlock the door.
+Just in case the user introduces wrong password 3 times in a row, the system will be locked for 5 seconds and the access will be forbidden.

 On the other hand, at the moment the user enters first digit of the password, he/she will have **5 seconds** to complete the rest of the password, otherwise, he/she will have to enter again the code.